 The earlier your Christmas gifts are sent, the better.
 With millions of last-minute seasonal offers and letters to Santa flying around the country, you need to be sure that yours doesn’t get lost or arrives after the 25th.

 There’s no doubt about it that Christmas is often a manic rush, with many of us guilty of not even looking at potential gifts for anyone until Christmas Eve!
-Unfortunately, for us, postmen aren’t quite as magical as Santa’s elves and so in order for your gift to make it on time – organisation is key.
+Unfortunately, for us, postmen aren’t quite as magical as Santa’s elves and so in order for your gift to make it on time – the organization is key.

 Meanwhile, if you’re sending fragile gifts to your loved ones, it’s particularly important that these are sent nice and early so they don’t get caught up in the Christmas rush.
-Due to the large amount of mail rushing around in the days coming up to Christmas, the parcel may be handled with a little less care than normal – ultimately, meaning you have more of a chance of your present getting there in one piece.
+Due to a large amount of mail rushing around in the days coming up to Christmas, the parcel may be handled with a little less care than normal – ultimately, meaning you have more of a chance of your present getting there in one piece.

 Keep all fragile items safe

-Whether you’re sending flowers or a fragile ornament, it’s vital that you ensure you package it just right.
+Whether you’re sending flowers by post or a fragile ornament, it’s vital that you ensure you package it just right.
 The best way to do this is to choose a rigid and lightweight box to place your gift in while putting plenty of padding inside; this can be scrunched up old newspaper or bubble wrap – whatever you can get your hands on.

 Always keep in mind that everything should be lightweight as this will save you money on the price of postage.
 Oh and mark your box as “fragile”, just to be on the safe side.